 Acknowledgements We would like to give a special thanks to:

 Those who took part in the survey sharing their experience with racism online.

-The Young Foundation, Chelsea McDonagh, and Angela Broadbridge for the support they gave throughout this project.
-Sent at 14:37 And the Peer Researchers who worked on this project:
+> Sent at 14:37 The Young Foundation, Chelsea McDonagh, and Angela Broadbridge for the support they gave throughout this project.